TheHellSite/archlinux_lxc/jellyfin/README.md

   **!!!
 Adjust "LXC_ID" at the end of the command !!! (necessary)**\
   !!!
 Adjust the render device ID !!! *(if necessary)*\
   !!!
-Adjust the GID in the "chown" command to match the GID of group "render" in your LXC !!! *(if necessary)*
+Adjust the GID=989 in the "chown" command to match the GID of group "render" in your LXC !!! *(if necessary)*

   ```
   # use the command below if your LXC is unprivileged